sophielim636/Golf-Game-CS-32-/README.md

 Each hole will have its own game loop where the player plays until the ball is in the hole.
 This loop will:
 - Prompt the player to choose a club each turn
+- prompt player to hit enter to choose a 'power' from a fast moving scale of 0-10 to determine distance
-- Use predefined club distances and accuracy values
+- Use predefined club distance ranges and accuracy values
 - Call the shot outcome function to determine results
 - Update the player’s lie and remaining distance
 - Continue until the hole is completed

-Additional Improvements**

-- More detailed shot feedback after each swing
 - Clearer display of hole information (par, distance, strokes)
-- Improved club selection interface
+- Club selection choices printed for player
 - Score tracking per hole and overall scorecard
-- after this, we also need to add a function that deals with when the ball goes beyond the green.
-Our condition will be if you are beyond the green by 30 yards, the user will encounter a hazard that sends them back to the beginning of their current hole.
+- if you are beyond the green by 30 yards, the user will be sent back to the beginning of their current hole

-###Intermediate Changes (after the Update)
+- if you hit into a water hazard, your score will gain a penalty stroke of 1 and you'll be sent back to your previous shot.
+- water hazards are randomly generated (can be from 10 to 90 yards), we make sure they don't overlap with the tee box or the green.
+- there can be max 1 water hazard on the first 4 holes, and can be up to 2 water hazards on the second 4 holes (to increase difficulty)

 - Hole Gameplay Loop (`play_hole`)
   - Implemented a loop that allows the player to play an entire hole from tee to finish
   - Continues prompting the user until the ball is in the hole

-- User Input for Club Selection
+- Input for Club Selection
-  - Players can now choose a club by entering a number in the terminal
+  - Players can choose a club by entering a number in the terminal
-  - Input validation has been added to handle invalid entries
+  - Difficulty in choosing power - trying to hit it at the right power

-- Dynamic Shot Feedback
+- After Shot
   - After each shot, the game prints a message describing the result (fairway, rough, green, etc.)
-  - Uses a dictionary with `.get()` to safely handle all possible outcomes

 - Stroke Tracking
   - The number of strokes per hole is now tracked and displayed when the hole is completed